Custer State Park, SD, just welcomed its first baby bison of 2019 and the little cinnamon-furred critter will steal your heart.

 OUR FAVORITE VIDEO OF THE WEEK

-When it comes to delivering spring-spiration to travelers weary of the cold weather (and as I’m typing this, a rare April snowfall is piling up outside my window), our contacts at one of America’s favorite parks have come through for us today.
+When it comes to delivering spring-spiration to travelers weary of the cold weather (and as I’m typing this, a cold rain is falling outside my window here in New York), our contacts at one of America’s favorite parks have come through for us today.
 This video of the first baby bison born this year at Custer State Park, SD (travelsouthdakota.com), will steal your heart - and possibly inspire you to book a trip this spring or summer to South Dakota.

 SOUTH DAKOTA MAY BE CALLING YOUR NAME